-Their global perspective on their field of work and their cultural awareness make employees with overseas work experience gathered on an international assignment valuable for international companies.
-Employers with multi-cultural teams, or brands and products with a multi-national focus also prefer employees with this kind of experience.
+Their global perspective on their field of work and their cultural awareness make employees with overseas work experience valuable for international companies.
+Employers with multicultural teams, or brands and products with a multinational focus also prefer employees with this kind of experience.

-In today’s globalized world, it is essential to work with people – colleagues, clients or business partners– from all kinds of national, cultural, and ethnic backgrounds.
-International work experience will therefore make you a real asset for every employer and ease your way into another international assignment.
+In today’s globalized world, it is essential to work with people – be they colleagues, clients, or business partners – from all kinds of national, cultural, and ethnic backgrounds.
+International work experience will therefore make you a real asset for every employer and pave your way towards further international assignments.

 Among other things, an international assignment will give you the opportunity to develop new interpersonal skills.
-After all, you will be dealing with a different culture, work ethic, business etiquette, and lifestyles when you are on an international assignment.
-This exposure to a new way of life is something you can benefit from in various ways during and after your international assignment.
+After all, you will be dealing with a different culture, work ethic, business etiquette, and lifestyles.
+This exposure to a new way of life is something you can benefit from in various ways during and after your assignment.

-It may take you some time to adjust to your new company environment.
-Still, your international assignment will help you gain and improve some essential soft skills, such as patience, perseverance, flexibility, and communication skills.
+While it may take you some time to adjust to your new company environment, you’ll almost certainly gain and improve some essential soft skills such as patience, perseverance, flexibility, and communication skills.
 These qualities are just as important for your employer as any of your hard skills, professional knowledge, and academic qualifications.

 The latter are, of course, essential as well.
 After all, the head of an international petroleum company will not hire you if you are a Music and Theatre major and lack any significant qualifications.
 If that is the case, it doesn’t matter how well you are suited for international assignments.
 Still, soft skills are as important as having a diploma and work experience.